Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Motivational Case Study

 \section{Motivational Case Study}

 \paragraph{Confidence is Not Uniform.} Figure~\ref{fig:step_block_heatmap} shows per-block, per-step confidence for three datasets.
 Within each block, confidence rises quickly then plateaus; across blocks, difficulty varies—some stabilize immediately, others remain uncertain.
+This relationship between confidence and decoding difficulty is independently corroborated by concurrent work~\cite{lu2026adablockdllmsemanticawarediffusionllm}, which shows that fixed block sizes force the model to commit low-confidence tokens prematurely, leading to higher decoding error.
 A fixed schedule thus over-refines easy blocks while under-serving harder ones.
 When confidence is high, large block size can exploit parallel decoding since more tokens exceed the threshold; when low, smaller blocks help stabilize outputs faster.
 Similarly, the step size should be large under low confidence and small once predictions are stable.
 Finally, the confidence threshold itself must adapt—should be high at situations to prevent premature commitments, and should be low at situations to accelerate decoding.

 \paragraph{Sampling Breadth has Latency Overhead.} Figure~\ref{fig:vocab_size_latency} evaluates the softmax latency for different vocabulary sizes.
 It shows that the latency grows sharply with vocabulary size: evaluating all $\sim$50K tokens is nearly an order of magnitude slower than using a small subset.
 Since softmax is called at every step, this may become a major bottleneck.
 This necessitates the adaptive vocabulary size selection to perform the softmax computation on only a subset of total vocabulary.